 IMPORTANT INFORMATION REGARDING SALES TAX

-All purchasers will either pay sales tax at the current approved rate in their respective states or sign an out-of-state affidavit that they will pay their respective sales tax and provide a valid copy of a driver’s license (with the exception of Ohio and Florida residents who must pay tax directly to us at point of sale).
+All purchasers will either pay sales tax at the current approved rate in their respective states or sign an out-of-state affidavit that they will pay their respective sales tax and provide a valid copy of a driver’s license (with the exception of Ohio, Maryland and Florida residents who must pay tax directly to us at point of sale).
 All dealers will be required to provide a state sale tax number, valid marine dealer’s certificate and sign a resale certificate or Statement for Exemption of Purchase.
 METHODS OF PAYMENT Payment can be made by certified funds, financing, cash or bank wire.
 No drafts, personal or company checks or credit cards (other than for the $20 bid fee and $1000 deposit) will be accepted.

 All information provided about vessels is believed to be accurate, however, bidder assumes full responsibility to verify and confirm any and ALL information and specifications provided by National Liquidators.
 All vessels are sold AS IS WHERE IS, with no warranties, express or implied, as to condition or fitness for a particular purpose.